imperfectlink/KeyboardRenderKit/docs/source/optimization.rst

 Render Samples
 ----
 The number of samples used is also a key point in optimizing your render.
 Having too few samples will manifest as a noisy image.
+Like image resolution, increasing the samples will improve visual fidelity but also increase the render times exponentially.